Project summary

 Kauaʻi’s 100% clean energy future

 AES Hawaiʻi is partnering with the Kauaʻi Island Utility Cooperative (KIUC) to help realize their strategic goal of generating 100% of Kauaʻi’s electricity from renewable sources by 2033.
 This effort aims to reduce power costs, decrease reliance on imported fossil fuels, and increase the amount of energy generated from Kauaʻi’s resources.
 In 2019, we made history together by bringing online the Lāwaʻi Solar + Storage Project, which was the largest operational solar and energy storage system in the world at the time.
 In 2021, in collaboration with the U.S. Navy, we also brought Kekaha Solar + Storage online (also known as the AES PMRF Project).
-Working together, we are co-creating solutions that support Kauaʻi’s renewable generation goals, stabilize rates, and increase reliability.
+Working together, we are co-creating solutions that help stabilize rates, increase grid reliability, and support Kauaʻi's goals for renewable generation.

 Project benefits